anpa6841/learn-rust-by-example/README.md

 # Rust Concepts Explained

-**Note:** This Rust guide covers main topics from the original guide which can be found here:- https://doc.rust-lang.org/rust-by-example/.
+**Note:** This Rust guide covers main topics from the official guide which can be found here:- https://doc.rust-lang.org/rust-by-example/.
 However, it aims to be more illustrative, using simple examples to make learning Rust more intuitive.

 # Table of Contents